NotAPi/NotAPi_WRO/README.md

 The car autonomously navigates by:

-- Moving forward until the front LIDAR detects an obstacle closer than 140 cm.
+- Moving forward until the front LIDAR (TF-Mini) reports an obstacle closer than 90 cm.
-- Upon detecting an obstacle, it compares the distances from the left and right LIDARs
-- It turns towards the side with the greater distance.
+- When the front distance drops below 90 cm it checks for an imminent crash (< 30 cm); if so, it reverses at full speed until the distance is greater than 40 cm, then, continues.
+- Otherwise, it looks at both side sensors, goes back for roughly 1s to make room, and then steers towards the side with the greater distance while going forward for 2.5s while watching the front to avoid collisions.
-- After turning, it aligns itself parallel to the outer wall using the side LIDARs (not yet implemented).
+- After the turn, it recenters the steering and returns to the forward loop.
-- This process is repeated until the car has completed 12 turns, at which point it stops.

 ### Flow Chart